digitalservicebund/a2j-rechtsantragstelle/doc/adr/0011-distinguishing-userdata-context.md

 ### 4. Context

 Any runtime data in the domain of xstate, used for example during [setup](https://stately.ai/docs/setup), [typing](https://stately.ai/docs/typescript#specifying-types) and inside [guards](https://stately.ai/docs/guards#guard-object).
-This is usually a combination of userData and some additional data:
+This is usually a combination of userdata and some additional data:

 ```typescript
 import type { BeratungshilfeVorabcheckUserData } from "./userInputSchema"; // See above